dushaoshuai/goloop/README.md

 }
 ```

-If you want to break the loop when certain conditions are met:
+if you want to break the loop when certain conditions are met:

 ```go
 for i := range goloop.RepeatWithBreak(10) {